 As account-based sales and marketing continues to be adopted as an effective growth strategy for many organizations, bridging the gap between these two teams has become a top priority.
-Companies with greater alignment between sales and marketing earn significantly more revenue.
-Great relationships, integrated processes, closed loop reporting, and cohesive messaging are all key ingredients for productive collaboration.
+According to Hubspot, sales and marketing alignment results in 38% higher sales win rates and 20% additional annual revenue growth.
+Great relationships, integrated processes, closed-loop reporting, and cohesive messaging are all key ingredients for productive collaboration.

 But like most ideas, what works in theory is tougher in practice.
 Data shows that, while a prospect will touch at least 11.4 pieces of content before they are ready to buy, only 20% of sales reps actively share content during sales conversations.
 Chances are, because of this, 60-70% of the growing collections of marketing-created content at many B2B companies is going unused.
 Where’s the alignment?